 First and foremost, store the tooth fragment in an airtight container.
 To keep it moist, cover it with milk.
 Contact solution works too.
 If none of those are available, tap water is also an option, but you will need to add a pinch of salt to it.

-For best results, be sure to visit our dentist in Moorpark within the first 1-2 hours.
+For best results, be sure to visit your dentist within the first 1-2 hours.
 In the meantime, don’t chew on that area and if you need to, take some ibuprofen for pain relief.

 Knocked Out Teeth